1:1 Mentorship + Placement Support

 Outcomes You Can Expect

-If you follow the weekly plan, you’ll start noticing very specific improvements — in problem-solving, system design thinking, and how you approach interviews end-to-end.
+If you follow the weekly plan, you’ll start noticing very specific improvements — in problem-solving, system design thinking, job-search execution, and interview confidence.
+The goal is not just to watch content.
+The goal is to become ready.

 Outcome 1